Biofilm and Candida Create Treatment Failure

 If you follow our discussions with guests here at CBJ you’ve heard me address this issue repeatedly – “How many times a day do you go #2?”
 No, I’m not trying to become a gastroenterologist.
 My end target is the mind, not the gut.
 Sorry to sound so defensive, but I can assure you there is a reason – many reasons – as other territorial docs don’t consider the significance of these medically relevant connections – and, in fact, deride them.

 It is necessary to remind folks: I’m a brain function professional looking for answers that cripple brain function, feelings and thinking.
-Cognition and affect just don’t work right with destructive #2 problems – brain functions do become unpredictable in spite of psychotherapy and meds.
+Cognition and affect just don’t work right with destructive #2 problems1 – brain functions do become unpredictable in spite of psychotherapy and meds.
 And, even more importantly, medication treatments become almost impossible when bowel and downstream liver compromises pollute the traditional psychiatric medical care process.
 Meds must first pass through the body to arrive in the brain.
-[Transit Time Tool for cost-effective home evaluation of bowel function – Mayo Clinic and Pub Med Reference – PDF Here]

 Candida and its protective biofilm change gut function, contribute to malabsorption and directly affect brain function.